qasxxsaq/cloud-game-platform/README.md

 curl http://localhost:8080/health
 ```

-5. The frontend web application can be accessed via the following web url:
+6. The frontend web application can be accessed locally via the following web url:
 [http://localhost:8080/](http://localhost:8080/)

 > Users can directly test registration, login, game plays, save/load feature and leaderboard updates.
 All frontend interactions communicate with the backend through REST APIs.

-To stop all running containers we need to run:
+7. To stop all running containers we need to run:
 ```bash
 docker compose down
 docker compose down -v # if to remove all containers and volumes
 ```

 ### Deployment Using Docker Swarm
 The following are the steps for setting up Docker Swarm which is used with the docker-stack.yaml file:
 1. If the node is already part of a swarm, reset it with: